GaborFicsor/steezy-spatula/README.md

 <hr>

+During the early stages of development, I tried using [figma](https://www.figma.com/), where I came up with the idea for the landing page, but due to my neurodivergent brain I found it hard and overwhelming to even come up with a rough mock-up for a complete design, however, this is clearly something that I am getting the hang of and I can see myself progressing with.

 <details>
   <summary>image of the landing page</summary>

 ![images of an early mock-up](static/images/early_mockup.png)

 </details>

-During the early stages of development, I tried using [figma](https://www.figma.com/), where I came up with the idea for the landing page, but due to my neurodivergent brain I found it hard and overwhelming to even come up with a rough mock-up for a complete design, However, this is clearly something that I am getting the hang of and I can see myself progressing with.

 ### Database